seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **HAMLET**
 For if the sun breed maggots in a dead dog, being a
-god kissing carrion,—Have you a daughter?
+god kissing carrion,--Have you a daughter?

 **LORD POLONIUS**
 I have, my lord.